 Whale Sharks in the Maldives

-One of the best things about Whale Sharks in the Maldives is you do not need to scuba dive to enjoy bumping into a Whale Shark.
-You merely jump in with them and age can jump in and snorkel around with these incredible fish.
+One of the best things about Whale Sharks in the Maldives is you do not need to scuba dive to enjoy bumping into one.
+You merely jump in with them and snorkel around with these incredible fish.

 Whale Sharks in the Maldives are endangered by fishing practices.
-As there are no records about the sharks populations we are not really fully aware of how endangered the Whale Shark is.
+As there are no records about the sharks populations we are not really fully aware of how endangered they are.
 The International Union for the Conservation of Nature believes that they are very at risk.
-It is forbidden to fish for whale sharks in the Maldives and the sale of any shark products is also illegal.
+It is forbidden to fish for Whale Sharks in the Maldives and the sale of any shark products is also illegal.